kids-first/kf-lambda-data-tracker-notifier/README.md

 The lambda needs to be configured with the correct variables in the environment to be able to send messages to Slack:

+- `AUTH0_CLIENT` - Auth0 client id used to authenticate with the study creator
+  api
+- `AUTH0_SECRET` - Auth0 secret for the client_credentials flow
 - `SLACK_TOKEN` - Token provided by Slack for API use
 - `SLACK_CHANNEL` - The channel that notifications will be sent to
 - `API_URL` - The url of the Study Creator API
+- `UI_URL` - The url of the Data Tracker application used to form urls for the user to follow